16 outdoor bathroom ideas to instantly elevate the style and function of your backyard

 ‘The shower is outside the bathroom for enjoyment under the open sky, and the courtyard is designed to be kept open to the internal living spaces to allow free movement throughout,’ explains architect Adele McNab.

-This layout not only creates ease of flow between your inside and outdoor bathroom, but the protection from the elements means you get much more use out of it throughout the year.
+This bathroom layout not only creates ease of flow between your inside and outdoor bathroom, but the protection from the elements means you get much more use out of it throughout the year.

-5. Sink a bathtub into a deck
+8. Sink a bathtub into a deck

 If pool ideas are too vast for your space, how about a sunken bath, which channels a spa-style hot tub feel without the need for harsh chemicals?
 This not only helps your outdoor bathtub to feel more integrated, but it makes it much easier to hide the unsightly plumbing.

+‘We love the luxury look of a sunken tub.
+Include a pull-out spray to make it easier to rinse the bath clean after use,’ suggests Louise.
 This scheme proves a sunken bath works wonders in a small yard, adding a sense of luxury to a bijou space.
 It's perfect for a courtyard garden, too.

-6. Opt for a covered outdoor bathroom for year-round use
+9. Opt for a covered outdoor bathroom for year-round use

 Whether you prefer extra protection from the elements or simply wish for extra privacy, a covered outdoor bathroom can aid a striking scheme.
 You can really get experimental with the decor, while an open side allows you to still enjoy the views and natural surroundings.

-7. Make outdoor bathtime a couples retreat
+10. Make outdoor bath time a couples retreat

 In this space, tin bathtubs were chosen for their practical and aesthetic benefits.
 ‘Tin is a great material for outdoor baths – it retains heat well and can be left outdoors year-round,' Barrie adds.

-8. Find space for an outdoor bathroom on the roof
+11. Find space for an outdoor bathroom on the roof

+Outdoor bathrooms are not reserved for homes with big yards – they can also work as part of your roof garden ideas.
 Installing an outdoor shower up high is a great way to mitigate the sense of feeling exposed, says architect Philip J Consalvo of PJC Architecture.

 Here, the main bedroom has direct access to a private roof deck.
 ‘The owners can enjoy showering outside without worrying about being overlooked,’ he says.

-If you want to keep things simple, introducing a freestanding shower on a wooden platform offers a rustic aesthetic, which works perfectly in a backyard.
+If you want to keep things simple, introducing a shower on a wooden platform offers a rustic aesthetic, which works perfectly in a backyard.
 It requires less space and plumbing than installing a full outdoor bathroom, but it's still super practical.

 This outdoor shower idea is a great example – located next to an outhouse, there is privacy without feeling small and the wall has been utilized for towel hanging.
 Adding the tree stump fits the theme and offers a surface to place soaps and other shower essentials.

-10. Add statement tiles
+13. Add statement tiles

 Just because outdoor bathrooms require a lot of practical considerations, it doesn't mean you have to compromise on style.
 Adding tiles can add interest and personality to your scheme, like in this outdoor bathroom.